PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations

 \subsection{Evaluation Design}

-We randomly chose two scenarios from our system’s scenario database (see Table \ref{tab:scenario-database}), which was initialized during the formative study: (1) not winning first place (referred to as \textit{Not First}), where children often encounter anger and disappointment, and (2) performing on stage (referred to as \textit{Up Stage}), where children often encounter anxiety and fear.

-As illustrated in Figure \ref{figure:evaluation_study_design}, we employed a counterbalanced design, where each parent-child pair was randomly assigned to one of four groups.
-These groups were determined by the order in which the two conditions (Baseline vs. PACEE) and the two emotional scenarios (\textit{Not First} vs. \textit{Up Stage}) were presented.
+We selected two scenarios from the system's database (\autoref{tab:scenario-database}), derived from the formative study: (1) \textit{Not First}, where children may experience anger or disappointment after not winning first place, and (2) \textit{On Stage}, where children may feel anxiety when performing in front of an audience..
+We adopted a counterbalanced design.
+Each pair was randomly assigned to one of four groups in a $2 \times 2$ design, crossing the order of system conditions (Baseline vs. PACEE) and the assignment of emotional scenarios (\textit{Not First} vs. \textit{On Stage}).